arloliu/election-agent/README.md

 **GetPods**
 `rpc GetPods(GetPodsRequest) returns (Pods)`

-Retrives a list of pods by `GetPodsRequest.Namespace` and `GetPodsRequest.Deployment`.
+Retrives a list of pods by `GetPodsRequest.Namespace`, and matches the `GetPodsRequest.Deployment` or `GetPodsRequest.PodName`.

 The pod item represents the relationship of `Pod`, `ReplicaSet` and `Deployment`.
 This information helps identify which pods are "newer" through `ReplicaSet.revision` during the k8s rolling update period.